MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-adv-options.md

 ---
 title: Advanced Features of Always On VPN
-description: 'Beyond the deployment scenario provided in this guide, you can add other advanced VPN features to improve the security and availability of your VPN connection.' ms.assetid: 51a1ee61-3ffe-4f65-b8de-ff21903e1e74 ms.prod: windows-server-threshold ms.technology: networking-ras
+description: 'Beyond the deployment scenario provided in this deployment, you can add other advanced VPN features to improve the security and availability of your VPN connection.' ms.assetid: 51a1ee61-3ffe-4f65-b8de-ff21903e1e74 ms.prod: windows-server-threshold ms.technology: networking-ras